New Feature Efficacy

 You have an established product, and you introduce a radically new/different feature.
 You are very enthusiastic, but the metrics show users are hardly using this.

 1. Users do not see a value.

-In order to decide whether to put in more effort, it is very important to zero in on the above.
-If this is indeed resistance to newness, there might be multiple ways to gently nudge your users towards the feature.
+It is essential to zero in on the above to decide whether to put in more effort into the feature.
+If this is indeed resistance to newness, there might be multiple ways to nudge your users towards the feature gently.

-One simple way to figure this out is to measure the stickiness of the feature.
-Of the small percentage of your users who do interact with the features, how many of them come back to it subsequently i.e once people are acquainted with the feature, do they come back to it later?
-If you see stickiness in this cohort, it is a good indicator that the feature is of value, you are doing a bad job in educating your users and leading them to it.
+A straightforward way to figure this out is to measure the stickiness of the feature.
+Of the small percentage of your users who do interact with the features, how many of them come back to it subsequently, i.e. once people are acquainted with the feature, do they come back to it later?
+If you see stickiness in this cohort, it is a good indicator that the feature is of value, you are doing a lousy job in educating your users and leading them to it.
 If not, it is time to cull the feature and invest that time and energy in something else.